gokulmInfy/m2x-launchpad-energia/README.md

 We provide a series of examples that will help you get an idea of how to use the `M2XStreamClient` library to perform all kinds of tasks.

 Note that the examples may apply to certain types of boards.
-For example, the ones with `Wifi` in the name apply to `Tiva C Series` boards with a `CC3300 BoosterPack`, while the ones with `Ethernet` apply to `Tiva C Series` boards with built-in ethernet.
+For example, the ones with `Wifi` in the name apply to LaunchPad boards with a `CC3100 BoosterPack`, while the ones with `Ethernet` apply to LaunchPad boards with built-in ethernet.

 Note that the examples contain fictionary variables, and that they need to be configured as per the instructions above before running on your LaunchPad board.
-Each of the examples here also needs either a Wifi Shield or an Ethernet Shield hooked up to your device.
+Each of the examples here also needs an accessible Wi-Fi or Ethernet connection hooked up to your device.
+For Wi-Fi, it is important that you use a hotspot that is friendly for embedded devices.
+Hotspots that have a welcome screen required to login will not work.

 In the `LaunchPadWifiPost` and `LaunchPadEthernetPost`, a temperature sensor, a breadboard and 5 wires are also needed to get temperature data, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.

 After you have configured your variables and the board, plug the LaunchPad board into your computer via a Micro-USB cable, click `Verify` in the Energia IDE, then click `Upload`, and the code should be uploaded to the board.
 You can check all the outputs in the `Serial Monitor` of the Energia IDE.
+Ensure the baud rate in the code matches the baud rate of the Serial Monitor to correctly receive data.

 LaunchPad3200WifiPost
 -----------------

-This example shows how to send tilt values from the built-in accelerometer (on the [Tiva C Series CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs)) to M2X server.
+This example shows how to send tilt values from the built-in accelerometer (on the [CC3200 SimpleLink Wi-Fi LaunchPad CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs)) to M2X server.
 Before running this, you need to have a valid M2X Key, a device ID and a stream name.

 LaunchPadWifiPost
 -----------------

 This example shows how to post temperatures to M2X server.
 Before running this, you need to have a valid M2X Key, a device ID and a stream name.
 The LaunchPad board needs to be configured like [this](http://cl.ly/image/3M0P3T1A0G0l).
-In this example, we are using a [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3100 BoosterPack](http://www.ti.com/tool/cc3100boost) board.
+In this example, we are using a [TM4C123 LaunchPad EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3100 BoosterPack](http://www.ti.com/tool/cc3100boost) board.
 If you are using other boards, keep in mind that we are reading from `A0` in the code, the wiring should be similar to this one shown in the illustration.

 LaunchPadWifiPostMultiple
 ---------------